dheerajvats21/Java-Basics/JVM - Memory Management.md

 ![noImage](./img/WeakHashMap8.png)

-**Soft reference** - used for caching
+**Soft reference** - used for caching...
 Idea is that when we have a large object (maybe an image object that we require to get from a server) , I create a strong reference to it AND a soft reference to it.

 When object not needed I can make strong reference to null.

-So i can retrieve this object if i need to by going through soft reference.
-In case of memory pressure this will go away and when i call get on soft reference i will return null.
+So I can retrieve this object if I need to by going through soft reference .
+In case of memory pressure this will go away and when i call get on soft reference i will return null. (acting like a cache if not mamPressure cache hit will occure for this reference, But in memPresuure if this object is collected them this "softReference" will give null ...
+So cache miss)

-Soft reference caching - ( SEE PICS ) not that good as GC manages everything . so we have no control over cache.
+Soft reference caching -  not that good as GC manages everything . so we have no control over cache.
 We cannot used LRU or MRU list.
 So control of when an element will leave the cache is not our hands.
 So soft references can act only as simple cache.. not good for caching in general.